How this 26 year old Indian CA Immigrated to Canada, Found a Job and Qualified her CPA Canada

 I would like to add a caveat that this is subject to the various factors listed above.

-Preparing For CPA Canada
+Preparing For CPA Canada and struggling to clear the exams

 From the get-go, I had decided that I would like to pursue CPA Canada as I was keen on learning Canadian Accounting standards and Tax system.